 - CPG Sec.
 670.500 Ammoniated Cottonseed Meal-Interpretation of 21 CFR 573.140

-Section 408 of the Federal Food, Drug, and Cosmetic Act (FFDCA) authorizes the U.S. Environmental Protection Agency (EPA) to set tolerances, or maximum residue limits, for pesticide residues on foods.
-Under FFDCA, FDA has the responsibility to enforce EPA-established pesticide tolerances in foods imported into the U.S. and domestic foods shipped in interstate commerce (with the exception of meat, poultry, and certain egg products regulated by the Food Safety Inspection Service (FSIS) of the U.S. Department of Agriculture).
-To accomplish this task, both the Center for Food Safety and Applied Nutrition (CFSAN) and CVM manage a Pesticide Residue Monitoring Program.
-Each year, FDA investigators collect a variety of animal food samples as part of CVM’s Feed Contaminants Compliance Program and send them to the Office of Regulatory Affair’s (ORA) laboratories for pesticide analysis.
-This program allows FDA to gather information on pesticide residues in animal foods and food ingredients; thereby protecting both human and animal health.
+Section 408 of the Federal Food, Drug, and Cosmetic Act (FD&C Act) authorizes the U.S. Environmental Protection Agency (EPA) to set tolerances, or maximum residue limits, for pesticide residues on foods.
+Under the FD&C Act, FDA has the responsibility to enforce EPA-established pesticide tolerances in foods imported into the United States and domestic foods shipped in interstate commerce (with the exception of meat, poultry, and certain egg products, regulated by the Food Safety Inspection Service of the U.S. Department of Agriculture).
+To accomplish this task, both the Center for Food Safety and Applied Nutrition and CVM manage a Pesticide Residue Monitoring Program.
+Each year, FDA investigators collect a variety of animal food samples as part of CVM’s Feed Contaminants Compliance Program and sends them to the Office of Regulatory Affair’s laboratories for pesticide analysis.
+This program allows FDA to gather information on pesticide residues in animal foods and food ingredients, thereby protecting both human and animal health.